ALEXGUOQ/epudigitalpublishing-ios/README.md

 ##	EPUDigitalPublishing

 A simple application for include EPU service inside your applications.
+You need an APIKEY for use EPU library, you can get it on: http://epudigitalpublishing.com

 ##	How to install EPU framework inside your application
 You can include EPU inside your application only if your app is UINavigationcontroller based.
 EPU view is pushed inside your navigation controller stack.